 Intensive Outpatient Therapy (IOP)

-Sovereign Health of Texas is one of the nation’s leading dual diagnosis treatment providers for patients 18 and over.
+We treat patients 18 and over for substance abuse, dual diagnosis, and co-occurring psychiatric substance abuse.
 We are committed to treating patients with the best evidenced-based therapies available and equipping them with the life skills and tools they need to thrive and enjoy lasting recovery.
-If you have any questions about our programs, staff or facilities, please call our 24/7 helpline.
+To learn more about our facilities and the services we offer call our 24/7 helpline.